abz89/edubox-configurator/README.md

 - edit host in `invetory` file as needed.
 - create and edit `authorized_keys` with desired ssh key.
 - place the desired openwrt firmware image to `image.bin`.
-- run `ansible-playbook setup.yml` for flashing custom firmware then config, or
+- run `ansible-playbook setup.yml -i inventory` for flashing custom firmware then config, or
-- run `ansible-playbook config.yml` for running config, or
+- run `ansible-playbook config.yml -i inventory` for running config, or

 ## License